Alfred-Jijo/c-codebase/README.md

 make test
 ```

-make - everything will be done for you including running the main.c in src
+- `make`: everything will be done for you including running the main.c in src
-make test - everything test will be run
+- `make test`:everything test will be run

 ## Current Allocators implemented
 - [x] Arena Allocator